nmenon/k3ocd/index.md

 At an industry level, Lauterbach or Trace32 (as people like to call it), is a much venerated debugger.
 So much so that it that some call it the "lamborghini" for debugging.
 Their offerings are [varied](https://www.lauterbach.com/frames.html?powerdebugpro.html) with functionality scaling scaling way up into pretty much fancy features.
-But then, when you pay the top $$$, you do expect to get the $$$s worth of features..
+But then, when you pay the top \$, you do expect to get the \$ worth of features..

 Usage model mostly follows a similar sequence of debugger (with so called dongle)+ IDE interfacing with the jtag signals (in some cases, additional trace signalling) and providing a view to the user